CarterPlenge/NWMSU-Bot/docs/CreatingCommands.md

     @tree.command(name="add", description="adds two numbers together", guild=guild)

     # This will lock the command to only work if someone has a specific role
-    # ommiting this will result in it being callable by anyone. (like the about command)
+    # Omitting this will result in it being callable by anyone. (like the about command)
     @require_any_role("Esports Staff", "President", "Trusted bot contributor")

-    # Here we will describe parameters and give them a discription
+    # Here we will describe parameters and give them a description
-    # omiting this will result in a command with no params (like the about command)
+    # Omitting this will result in a command with no params (like the about command)
     @app_commands.describe(
         num1="first number",
         num2="second number"